S.B. 453 (signed into law April 2, 2008)

 Third-Party Data Notification.
 An Entity conducting business in SC and maintaining computerized data or other data that includes PI that the Entity does not own shall notify the owner or licensee of the information of a breach of the security of the data immediately following discovery, if the PI was, or is reasonably believed to have been, acquired by an unauthorized person.

 Timing of Notification.
 The disclosure must be made in the most expedient time possible and without unreasonable delay, consistent with measures necessary to determine the scope of the breach and restore the reasonable integrity of the data system.

 Personal Information Definition.
 The first name or first initial and last name in combination with and linked to any one or more of the following data elements that relate to a resident of SC, when the data elements are neither encrypted nor redacted:

-- Driver license number or state identification card number issued instead of a driver license;
+- Driver’s license number or state identification card number issued instead of a driver license;

-- Financial account number or credit card number or debit card number in combination with any required security code, access code, or password that would permit access to a resident’s financial account; or
+- Financial account number, credit card number, or debit card number in combination with any required security code, access code, or password that would permit access to a resident’s financial account; or

 - Other numbers or information that may be used to access a person’s financial accounts or numbers or information issued by a governmental or regulatory entity that uniquely will identify an individual.